ganghe/o2locktop/README.md

 Login one node of the OCFS2 cluster, get the o2locktop scripts from https://github.com/ganghe/o2locktop.
 Make sure passwordless SSH access between the nodes is set up, and Python interpreter is installed.
-Launch o2locktop script via the command line, e.g. "o2locktop -n node1:/mnt/shared -n node2 -n node3".
+Launch o2locktop script via the command line, e.g. "o2locktop -n node1 -n node2 -n node3 /mnt/shared".
+Type "d" to diplay DLM lock statistics for each node.
 Type "Ctrl+C" or "q" to end o2locltop process.
 For more information, please see o2locktop help via the command line "o2locktop --help".